← All articles

 That red number does something insidious.
 It reframes one imperfect day as a personal failure.
 "I ruined it."
 Then the shame spiral kicks in.
 You overeat because what's the point.
 You stop logging because who wants to document failure.
 Within a week, the app is collecting dust on your second home screen.

 This isn't a character flaw.
 It's a design flaw.
+Research on dietary adherence consistently shows that rigid dietary control predicts binge eating and dropout, while flexible control predicts sustained weight management.
 When a system punishes anything less than perfection, it guarantees its own abandonment.
-Most people can't eat perfectly for 30 straight days.
-Most people shouldn't try.

 The Protocol uses a phase-based progression system.
 To advance through phases, your monthly average needs to hit 70%.
 That's it.